Warrington South (UK Parliament constituency): 2010 election

 On 15 June 2009, Helen Southworth announced her intention to retire the next year.
 Largely because of its close result in 2005, the seat was considered to be one of the key seats which the Conservative Party would have to win to become the largest party in Parliament.
 The BBC ranked Warrington South as the 85th most marginal seat.
 The new boundaries were considered to be slightly more favourable to the Labour Party according to an academic, non-partisan election analysis.

 The Liberal Democrats had also identified Warrington South as a target seat.
 On election day the Liberal Democrat party held 22 of the 30 Borough Council seats in the wards which made up the constituency.
 The importance of the Warrington South seat was underlined when Nick Clegg, the Liberal Democrat party leader, chose to visit the constituency the morning after the first of the televised "leaders' debates", which he had been widely perceived as having won.

 While all three parties made strenuous efforts to win the seat, it was the Conservative candidate David Mowat who was elected, although fewer than 5,000 votes separated all three parties.

 Subsequent elections

 In 2015 and 2017, the seat was considered an important Labour-Conservative marginal, the Liberal Democrats losing substantial ground here in both elections.
 The 2015 election saw Mowat re-elected with an increased majority; in 2017, it was regained by Labour's Faisal Rashid on a 4.4% swing.
 It was retaken for the Conservatives in 2019 by Andy Carter.
 In all three cases, the victory margin between first and second was smaller than overall vote of the third-placed Liberal Democrats, although the latter were a long way behind the top two parties.
+In 2024, due to boundary changes, the seat was considered a notional Labour seat despite being held by a Conservative MP in Andy Carter.
+It was taken officially for Labour by Sarah Hall, but records consider it a Labour hold rather than a Labour gain.
+Reform UK were placed third, bumping the Liberal Democrats down to fourth.